viniciusestevam/viniciusestevam/README.md

 </div>

 # Hi there :relaxed:
-My name is Vinícius Estevam, I'm a Software Engineer at @voltbras.
+My name is Vinícius Estevam, I'm a Software Engineer at [@Voltbras](https://github.com/voltbras).
 I love to bring fresh ideas and solve real problems.
 Currently working a lot with Backend technologies like **GraphQL , Typescript with Node.js, Prisma and Go**, and also with Frontend/Mobile using **React and React Native**.

  I'm interested a lot on Software Architecture, love to study and apply **design patterns**.
 About this, I'm currently applying **CQRS** and **Eventsourcing** on my recent projects.